hattybin/vmbananapad/README.md

       - mute buttons for each phsyical output (A1, A2, A3)
       - 4 misc assignable switches
       - I use 1 for a Voicemeeter macro to 'Reset Audio Engine' when I connect a bluetooth headset.

+This is the prototype I made using a Teensy 4 and the enclosure I made in Fusion 360.
+It's basic and I have ideas to improve it already:

 ![image](https://user-images.githubusercontent.com/1077409/166650103-03a1fa82-2830-4810-a70f-194dab479040.png)